The Baskets | As Cestas

 The Baskets | As Cestas is an investigation into one of Portugal’s most multi-purposed tree species, the chestnut.

-The Baskets is the result of an experimental and non-verbal collaborative design process with the chestnut basket makers Joaquim and Irene Venâncio, some of the last craftsmen of their kind from Famalicão da Serra in Portugal.
-An four-weeks experiment, that resulted in a new typology and open-ended objects that exaggerates the character of its construction, the core of this craft in itself.
+The Baskets is the result of an exploratory, non-verbal and collaborative design process with chestnut basket weavers Joaquim and Irene Venâncio, two of the last artisans of their kind from Famalicão da Serra in northern Portugal.
+A four-week experiment resulted in open objects that translate the character of their construction, the core of this craft itself.
+The objects appear simple, yet they illustrate the knowledge and practices of lifelong experience that still require skilled human hands.

 Project development within the scope of the 4-weeks residency Supernatural Togetherness of Art(e)facts21 – Knowledge Biennial 2021 in Portugal.